History of road transport: Modern roads

 The Good Roads Movement occurred in the United States between the late 1870s and the 1920s.
 Advocates for improved roads led by bicyclists such as the League of American Wheelmen turned local agitation into a national political movement.
 Outside cities, roads were dirt or gravel consisting of mud in the winter and dusty in the summer.
 Early organizers cited Europe where road construction and maintenance was supported by national and local governments.
 In its early years, the main goal of the movement was education for road building in rural areas between cities and to help rural populations gain the social and economic benefits enjoyed by cities where citizens benefited from railroads, trolleys and paved streets.
 Even more than traditional vehicles, the newly invented bicycles could benefit from good country roads.

 Later on, macadam roads did not hold up to higher-speed motor vehicle use.
 Methods to stabilise roads with tar date back to at least 1834 when John Henry Cassell, operating from Cassell's Patent Lava Stone Works in Millwall, patented "Pitch Macadam".
 This method involved spreading tar on the subgrade, placing a typical macadam layer, and finally sealing the macadam with a mixture of tar and sand.
 Tar-grouted macadam was in use well before 1900 and involved scarifying the surface of an existing macadam pavement, spreading tar, and re-compacting.
 Although the use of tar in road construction was known in the 19th century, it was little used and was not introduced on a large scale until the motorcar arrived on the scene in the early 20th century.

 Modern tarmacadam was patented by British civil engineer Edgar Purnell Hooley, who noticed that spilled tar on the roadway kept the dust down and created a smooth surface.
 He took out a patent in 1901 for tarmac.
 Hooley's 1901 patent involved mechanically mixing tar and aggregate prior to lay-down and then compacting the mixture with a steamroller.
 The tar was modified by adding small amounts of Portland cement, resin, and pitch.

 Controlled-access highways

 The first version of modern controlled-access highways evolved during the first half of the 20th century.
-The Long Island Motor Parkway inNew York opened in 1908 as a private venture and was the world's first limited-access roadway.
+The Long Island Motor Parkway on Long Island, New York, opened in 1908 as a private venture, was the world's first limited-access roadway.
 It included many modern features, including banked turns, guard rails and reinforced concrete tarmac.
+Traffic could turn left between the parkway and connectors, crossing oncoming traffic, so it was not a controlled-access highway (or "freeway" as later defined by the federal government's Manual on Uniform Traffic Control Devices).

 Modern controlled-access highways originated in the early 1920s in response to the rapidly increasing use of the automobile, the demand for faster movement between cities and as a consequence of improvements in paving processes, techniques and materials.
-These original high-speed roads were referred to as "dual highways" and, while divided, bore little resemblance to the highways of today.
+These original high-speed roads were referred to as "dual highways" and have been modernized and are still in use today.